READ MORE OF BRIGID’S WORK

 Brigid Schulte was a staff writer at the Washington Post and Washington Post magazine for nearly 17 years, and part of a team that won the Pulitzer Prize.
 In addition to the Post, her work has appeared in the New York Times, Harvard Business Review, Fast Company, The Atlantic, Boston Globe, The Guardian, Slate, Time, CNN, and more.

-• Opinion: Could these laws fix America’s broken work culture?
+• Could these laws fix America’s broken work culture?

-CNN — Journalist Brigid Schulte examines the new “right to disconnect” efforts in California and around the globe that aim to give workers the prerogative to ignore work messages after hours.
+CNN — Journalist Brigid Schulte examines efforts to pass “right to disconnect” laws in California and around the globe that aim to give workers the prerogative to ignore work messages after hours.

 • 6 choices companies can make to create jobs that people love